-Dazzled perhaps by his own success, Deutsch began commissioning monumental cinemas in 1937.
-These were the Odeons at York, Exeter, Swiss Cottage, and, most dramatic of all, that great, shining black temple to the movies, Leicester Square (the combined talents of Weedon and Mather).
+Dazzled perhaps by his own success, Deutsch began commissioning monumental cinemas in 1936/7.
+These were the Odeons at Chester, Exeter, Swiss Cottage, York and, most dramatic of all, that great, shining black temple to the movies, Leicester Square (the combined talents of Weedon and Mather).
 The building cost was £110 per seat, four times that of other major Odeons, and, for once, it opened behind time, in November 1937, with The Prisoner of Zenda, starring Ronald Coleman.
 With its leopard-skin seats, five-manual Compton organ, swirling expressionist- meets-art-deco decor, it was, quite simply, stunning.
-As another

 Click on the above picture to watch (silent)

 A friend and I made a quiet visit to the grave site about 10 years ago on a snowy day.
 The inscription refers to Oscar’s business interests and good works – with no reference to his cinemas!

 Oscar’s first cinema that was named ODEON at Perry Barr in Birmingham is now a thriving Indian banqueting and wedding venue.
 It has a post war brick façade replacing the war damaged original.